 It can have many possible causes linked with its high dehydration rate, kidney trauma, high level of medications, etc.

-There are five stages of kidney disorders, where stage 3 is seen in all population groups worldwide.
+All population groups worldwide exhibit stage 3 of the five stages of kidney disorders.
 In order to inhibit the growth of the disorder from stage 3, one should consult with a doctor to determine the best treatment options as well as diet plans for health improvement.

 Get discounted copies of my cookbook here.